 Psychodynamic therapy examines the patterns, defenses, and relational templates that shape your emotional life, often outside your awareness.
 The work focuses on understanding—how you became who you are, why certain patterns persist, and what keeps you from accessing what you actually want.
 Symptoms often shift as a result of this understanding, but the goal is deeper: changing the underlying structures that generate those symptoms in the first place.

 This requires time, consistency, and a willingness to look at difficult truths.
 It's not quick, and it's not always comfortable.
 But for people ready to engage at this level, it offers the possibility of structural change rather than temporary relief.
+Learn more about Jack's training and background.

 Working Together